OlgaLetunovskaya/Portfolio/README.md

 ## About me
 >Hi!
 My name is Olga.
 I am a novice tester.
 In this repository you can get acquainted with my achievements during the training plans.

->At the moment, I am retraining at an online university to become a testing engineer.

->I am also engaged in self-education: I study HTML, practice SQL and API.
 ## Tools
 >``Jira``, ``Confluence``, ``Excel``, ``Qase.io``, ``Postman``, ``PostgreSQL``, ``Miro``, ``Trello``, ``Mockoon``, ``test case``, ``Git``